 Articles and Research on Noni from Hawaiian Organic Noni: Noni for Pets

-Also for immune support: Mush by Fungi Perfecti (see details under Cancer Prevention) and Raw Organic Apple Cider Vinegar (see details under Healthy Coat)
+Also for immune support: Mushrooms for Dogs (see details under Cancer Prevention) and Raw Organic Apple Cider Vinegar (see details under Healthy Coat)

 Joint health in dogs is one of those things many dog owners worry about—I am no exception.
 Many breeds—especially larger ones—have a tendency to develop joint issues later in life and there are components to that, which we can't control.
 For example, breeding and genetics.
 However, we can control other risk factors—like diet and vaccinations—and prevent and prepare as much as possible to reduce risks, prolong healthy joints and be ready when surgery does become necessary.
 I read a great article in Cesar's Way Magazine in the July 2011 edition by a holistic veterinarian called 'Healthy, Pain-Free Joints?
 Naturally!'

 In the full print edition he lists out a set of nutritional supplements that go way beyond the commonly known Glucosamine, which is good but not sufficient.
-After reading that article I found a natural supplement called Healthy Motion by GreenDog Naturals (the pet division of Rainbow Light) that contains 90% of those recommended ingredients—the most important one being green-lipped mussel.
+After reading that article I found a natural supplement called Run Free with GLM by Wholistic Pet Organics that contains most of those recommended ingredients—the most important one being green-lipped mussel.
 I tested it on my—at that time—15 year old Australian Cattledog who had a hard time getting around and he regained mobility like I hadn't seen in over a year.
 It is one the best supplements I have tried to date.
-Another one—equally good— is Run Free with GLM by Wholistic Pet Organics which all of my dogs are on today preventively.

 Another risk factor is unneccessary OVER-vaccinations—more on that in the Vaccination section.